-As costs for medicines remain high, Big Pharma is facing a variety of new payment models that it must adapt to in 2020 and beyond.
-These so-called next generation models require the companies to both develop and integrate operational and technical infrastructure with programs that work towards a fairer way of managing the costs, risks, and outcomes.
-Some of these new payment models include shared savings, bundled payments, risk sharing, and episodes of care.
+As costs for medicines remain high, Big Pharma is facing a variety of new payment models that it must adapt to in 2022 and beyond.
+These so-called next-generation models require the companies to develop and integrate operational and technical infrastructure with programs that work towards a fairer way of managing the costs, risks, and outcomes.
+Some of these new payment models include shared savings, bundled payments, risk-sharing, and episodes of care.

 Addressing Changing Healthcare Policies in the Developed and Developing World

-Meanwhile in developing markets, the challenge is adapting to governmental policies that favor local pharmaceutical firms over the major international ones.
+Meanwhile, in developing markets, the challenge is adapting to governmental policies that favor local pharmaceutical firms over the major international ones.
 Cost containment justifies this bias towards cheaper generic makers and producers.
 Protection laws and intellectual property rights may change here continuously to favor the local firms.
 Yet these are the markets where the biggest growth opportunities are today.
-Big Pharma management must spend an increasing amount of time on this developing market focus or risk becoming completely shut out of some of these potentially critical future markets in 2020 and beyond.
+Big Pharma management must spend an increasing amount of time developing market focus or risk becoming completely shut out of some of these potentially critical future markets in 2022 and beyond.

-The challenge is that traditionally slow management teams must move increasingly fast to stay abreast of all the policy changes in both the developed and developing markets in order to remain competitive and retain access to market.
-It is only one of the most common challenges that need to be addressed in 2020 for the health care industry to succeed in the future.
+The challenge is that traditionally slow management teams must move increasingly fast to stay abreast of all the policy changes in developed and developing markets to remain competitive and retain market access.
+It is only one of the most common challenges that need to be addressed in 2022 for the health care industry to succeed in the future.
 It remains to be seen how the pharmaceutical industry will manage so much adaptation at once in a short period of time.